Psychiatric Technician

 6. Copy of High School Diploma or GED (College Degree will not be used in place of High School Diploma or GED)

-7. Completed FAFSA on File at the Financial Aid Office at West Hills College is strongly recommended.
+7. Completed FAFSA on File at the Financial Aid Office at Coalinga College is strongly recommended.
 Most students qualify for tuition assistance.

 8. Un-Official Transcripts reflecting all courses taken at West Hills (un-official transcripts will only be accepted if the courses were completed at WHCC)

 9. One Official Transcript from all other colleges attended, even if it was one course and you didn't complete it.
-(On file will not count) Official transcripts must remain sealed, only to be opened by West Hills College staff.
+(On file will not count) Official transcripts must remain sealed, only to be opened by Coalinga College staff.

 10. All transcripts must be submitted with the Psychiatric Technician Program Application.